martin-nc/martin-cook-design/src/insights/legal-requirements.md

 ## General Data Protection Regulation (GDPR)

-The EU and UK have similar laws to protect the privacy of website users (see the [GDPR overview](https://gdpr.eu/what-is-gdpr/)).
+The EU and UK have similar laws to protect the privacy of website user.
 The UK GDPR regulations were updated by the Data (Use and Access) Act 2025, but the principles are still the same.

-The EU provide a [checklist](https://gdpr.eu/checklist/) for you to make sure you are complying.
+The EU provide a checklist for you to make sure you are complying.
 Basically, only gather personal information (like email addresses) when you have a legal basis for it and when people give informed consent.
 Publish a privacy statement saying what information you gather and why, how long you will keep the information, for what purposes, and who has access to it.

 You also need to tell people how they can find out what personal information you have about them and how they can request its deletion.